andrasq/node-microrest/README.md

 Change Log
 ----------

+- 0.9.3 - run routes with a series of static functions
 - 0.9.2 - expose `app.setRoute()` along with app.get, app.post etc, change `mwReadBody` function signature to
           not appear to be a 4-argument error handler middleware step, fix benchmark typo
 - 0.9.1 - pretty-print error responses, handle path-not-routed errors with the configured mw